 The owner seemed pleased that her beloved quilt was back in her hands usable for the rest of the winter.

-I am happy to take a look at any well loved quilt needing repair.
+If you have a quilt needing repair, see my page Well Loved Quilt Repair at the top of the blog.
 Do you have any well loved quilts?
 What are you working on?

 Special Deal this weekend – Craftsy is offering a Free Weekend, all their classes, so try it out today through Sunday.
 Click on Craftsy Free Weekend!
 If you like it, a special deal is coming next week.